 National Organization for the Reform of Marijuana Laws (NORML) — Florida Drugged Driving — A brief synopsis of Florida's drugged driving laws related to marijuana is presented at the NORML website.

-A DUI charge can be more complicated if the driver is alleged to be under the influence of marijuana.
+The prosecution and defense of a DUI charge in West Palm Beach, FL, can be more complicated if the driver is alleged to be under the influence of marijuana.
 But there is a huge difference between accusing a person of Marijuana DUI and proving it at trial beyond any reasonable doubt.

 If you were charged with Marijuana DUI or drugged driving in West Palm Beach, Florida, you need a competent criminal defense attorney who understands Florida's DUI and drug laws and who will use his knowledge and experience to defend you and fight for your freedom.